Grover search revisited; application to image pattern matching: Conclusions

 \section{Conclusions}

-In this paper, we proposed a method that approximately executes the Grover's database search or more broadly the pattern matching algorithm.
+In this paper, we proposed a method for approximately executing the database search or more broadly the pattern matching algorithm, i.e., the algorithm that Grover originally considered as a practical application of quantum computation.
 The key idea is to implement the data loading process on a shallow parametrized quantum circuit and the pattern matching function on the inversion-test based circuit, followed by the amplitude amplification operation that can be constructed without using the target index.
-The entire circuit, except the amplitude amplification process, needs much less multi-qubit entangling gates; but introducing the recent technique to implement the diffusion operator with small blocks \cite{Brianski2021-vd} may reduce the difficulty to implement the amplitude amplification part.
-Our proposed framework will be then totally beneficial mainly for NISQ but also for FTQC devices.
+The data-loading circuit needs much less multi-qubit entangling gates than the conventional one; introducing the recent technique to implement the diffusion operator with small blocks \cite{Brianski2021-vd} may reduce the difficulty to implement the amplitude amplification part as well.
+Our proposed framework will be then totally beneficial for NISQ but also for FTQC devices.
 The demonstration of algorithm in the problem of image pattern matching, with both numerical simulations and partially a real quantum device, contributes to the field of quantum image processing.